jsdclxvi/Reforestation/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## What did the calculator say to the student?
+You can count on me.